Five Days in El Nido: A Journal from the Most Beautiful Mess in the Philippines

 El Nido's infrastructure can't keep up with its beauty.
 The power goes out regularly.
 The water pressure in most hotels is weak.
 The town's waste management is overwhelmed — you'll see plastic on some beaches, though community clean-ups are frequent.

-But here's the thing: even with the crowds, even with the infrastructure gaps, even with the power outages — El Nido's natural beauty is so aggressive that it overwhelms the inconveniences.
-The limestone formations, the water clarity, the hidden beaches — these aren't things that human carelessness can diminish.
+But here's the thing: even with the crowds, even with the infrastructure gaps, even with the power outages — El Nido's natural beauty is so aggressive it overwhelms the inconveniences.
+The limestone formations, the water clarity, the hidden beaches — these aren't things human carelessness can diminish.
 Not yet.

 Go now.
 Go in shoulder season (March-May or September-October).
 Stay five nights.
 Do the tours, but also rent a motorbike and find the beaches that aren't on the tour routes.

 Total budget for 5 days: approximately 12,000-15,000 PHP ($211-264).
-That's accommodation, food, three tour days, motorbike rental, and the cliff climb.
-For the most beautiful place I've ever seen, that's a price I'd pay twice.
+That covers accommodation, food, three tour days, motorbike rental, and the cliff climb.
+For one of the most beautiful places on earth, that's a price worth paying twice.